 I don’t believe customer service is ever going to be perfect in this country, but, if as consumers, we regularly ask the people we buy goods and services from “what’s in it for me to do business with you that has nothing to do with price?”, two things will happen.

-The businesses that have a customer focus and have an answer to that question will have an increasing loyal client base and the businesses that don’t care enough about their customers to be able to answer that question will go broke.
+Photography businesses that have a customer focus and have an answer to that question will have an increasingly loyal client base and the businesses that don’t care enough about their customers to be able to answer that question will struggle or go broke.

 And wouldn’t that be wonderful?